 Cary Bounds was appointed as our Chief Executive Officer effective December 29, 2016.
 On that date, he also became a member of our Board of Directors.
 Our Board determined in December 2015 to separate the roles of Chief Executive Officer and Chairman of the Board in connection with a Settlement Agreement entered into on December 22, 2015.
+Under the Settlement Agreement, the roles of Chief Executive Officer and Chairman of the Board in connection with a Settlement Agreement entered into an December 22, 2015.
 Under the Settlement Agreement, the roles of Chairman of the Board and Chief Executive Officer of our company were separated, and Andrew L. Fawthrop was designated as Chairman of the Board.
-Mr. Fawthrop has continued to serve as our Chairman of the Board.

 With his significant experience and working knowledge of the industry and the issues that face VAALCO, our Board believes Mr. Fawthrop is the best person to lead and guide the Board of Directors.
 Also in December 2015, the Board appointed Michael Keane as Vice Chairman of the Board.
 The principal responsibilities of the Vice Chairman are to perform the duties of the Chairman in his absence and to have and perform such other duties and powers as may from time to time be assigned to him by the Board.
 We believe this provides a beneficial leadership structure for VAALCO and our stockholders by providing strong leadership from both our management team and Board of Directors.